Himanshu-dev-web/Himanshu-dev-web/README.md

 -------------
 ## 💻 Skills & Learning Focus

-Hi there! 👋 I'm passionate about creating delightful user experiences on the web.
-Here's a snapshot of my skills and what I'm currently exploring:
+Hi there! 👋 I'm passionate about creating delightful user experiences on the web.Currently on the lookout for exciting opportunities to contribute my skills and creativity to the world of web development. 🚀

 ### What I use